 - Broken bones or fractures

-If you were injured performing the duties of your work, you are likely eligible for benefits.
-In order to receive workers’ compensation benefits, you must give your employer a written medical report of the accident or illness within 30 days of the incident.
-It is important to work with a skilled workers comp lawyer as soon as you have been treated for your injuries.
+If you were injured performing the duties of your work, you’re most likely eligible for benefits.
+In order to receive workers’ compensation benefits, you must give your employer a written notice of the accident or illness within 30 days of the incident.

 Once a compensation case is accepted by the insurance company or established by the Compensation Board, medical expenses related to the accident are covered.
 Doctors and chiropractors are not permitted to bill a compensation patient directly but must send their bills and reports to the insurance company and the Workers’ Compensation Board.
 If there is a dispute regarding a bill, it will be handled.
 As an injured or sick worker, you should never pay a health care provider for a medical bill for treatment related to the workers’ compensation case.